rishabhxchoudhary/nextjs-portfolio/blogs/sorting-and-searching-cses.md

 Link: https://cses.fi/problemset/task/1084

-There are \(n\) applicants and \(m\) free apartments.
+There are $n$ applicants and $m$ free apartments.
 Your task is to distribute the apartments so that as many applicants as possible will get an apartment.

 Each applicant has a desired apartment size, and they will accept any apartment whose size is close enough to the desired size.